razorblade23/PyCrucible/README.md

 ## How to use `PyCrucible`
 All you need for starting is a single `main.py` file with some code.

-Run `pip install pycrucible`.
+Follow the installation of.
 This will download and install PyCrucible.

 Change directory into your project and run
 #### Linux and MacOS